If you are not familiar with this delicacy, you may be wondering, should feta cheese smell sour?

 The bacteria break down the proteins in the cheese, and this, in turn, releases gas.

-It is actually the gas that smells, not the cheese itself.
+It is the gas that smells, not the cheese itself.

 The specific bacteria is called brevibacterium linens.